msandfor/100-days-of-code/log.md

 I did another hour this evening, and I feel better.
 Not everything works as expected, but I am able to do a bit of limited troubleshooting and really enjoyed how far I got tonight.
 Everything I learn leads to more questions though.

 **Link(s) to work** https://github.com/msandfor/github-bot-tutorial I'm up to here: https://github-bot-tutorial.readthedocs.io/en/latest/gidgethub-cmd-line.html

+### Day 4: March 13th 2019 - Wednesday

+**Today's Progress**: It wasn't quite working last night, so I redid some aspects of the bot and went a bit further.
+The first part is complete now, it's deployed in Heroku and it responded to a comment in my repository!

+**Thoughts** I thought I'd have to redo everything, but it's more like 2 steps forward and 1 step back.
+Just when you think it won't work, it does.

+**Link(s) to work** https://github.com/msandfor/snickers/issues/1